infinite-dao/collector-matching/bin/README.md

 # | `Jean Malvaux sc.`  | at cleaned_0index:0  | `?Jean Malvaux sc.`   |         |
 # | `B. K.`             | at cleaned_0index:1  | `?P.E.G. & B. K.`     |         |
 ```

+### Convert CSV Data to TSV

+Use `csv2tsv.py filename.csv` and it will convert it to `filename.csv.tsv` having tabbed separated columns.